-Any unpaid balance will be turned over for collection to a collection agency.
-The student will be responsible for paying all costs of collections and/ or attorney fees and other charges necessary for the collection of any unpaid balance.
+Any unpaid balance owed to the school will be turned over for collection to a collection agency.
+The student will be responsible for paying all costs of collections, attorney's fees, and other charges necessary for the collection of any unpaid balance.